Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/README.md

 ```
 ---
 ## 🧭 How to Navigate
+This repository serves as a comprehensive, well-organized archive of my MSc Mathematical Engineering journey, aiming to provide easy access to coursework, projects, and resources for anyone interested in the field.

 1. Explore the [Courses/] folder to browse all courses, organized into:
 - **Foundation-Courses/**: Basic preparatory courses, e.g., Scientific-Programming.